A crash guide!

 By now you’ll maybe be figuring out the lay of the land, building your network, and starting to find places where you can contribute and add value, but may not yet feel settled.
 It’s perfectly normal to take some time to settle in as there’s lots to learn, and many new concepts to get your head around.

-The end of your trial, you’ll own your feedback round and will send out a feedback form.
-People Ops will share a feedback summary with you, and let you know if you’ve passed your trial.
+The end of your trial, there will be another feedback round and POps will send out a feedback form.
+They will share a feedback summary with you, and let you know if you’ve passed your trial.
 We really hope it works out!
 We expect you to take forward any constructive feedback you receive and make a plan for self-improvement.

 Connecting with the wider ecosystem is a great way to add context to what you do at Status.
 Check out local Ethereum events, or try to attend a conference/meetup.